 Can I reuse a cached map I created in an earlier version of ArcGIS Server?

 Yes.
-Map caches from previous versions (10.1 and later) are immediately available after you upgrade.
+Map caches from previous versions are immediately available after you upgrade.

 Can I connect to geodatabases of an earlier version from ArcGIS Server?

 Yes.
 See Client and geodatabase compatibility for a list of compatible versions.

 Can I publish services to ArcGIS Server that contain data from geodatabases of an earlier version?